yileili3/transfer_matrix/README.md

 # Transfer matrix

 Transfer matrix is a MATLAB library for optical analysis of thin films.
+The formalism closely follows the book by Eugene Hecht (*Optics*, 4th ed., Chapter 9 Interference, Section 7 Applications of single and multilayer films).

 * **Optial modeling:** Transfer matrices is used to model the optics of thin films.
 Reflectance, transmittance, and absorption can be calculated.
 * **Multi-layer analysis:** The analysis of multi-layer structures, including the presence of substrate and superstrate, can be easily implemented by the multiplication of individual matrices.